 UMGC makes every effort to equitably award as many scholarships as possible; however, scholarship awarding is based on the availability of limited funding.

-Remember, UMGC scholarships require 6 credits of enrollment.
-Consequently, scholarships will disburse 10 days prior to the start date of the course that gives the student 6 credits of enrollment.
+UMGC donor-funded scholarships require 6 credits of enrollment.
+Consequently, scholarships will only disburse in the 10-day window prior to the start date of the course that gives the student 6 credits of enrollment.

-Most UMGC scholarships are awarded for the fall and spring semesters.
+Donor-funded scholarships are awarded for the fall and spring semesters only, and the funds cannot be transferred between semesters.

 FAQs: Maryland Higher Education Commission Scholarships